YahooArchive/mojito/docs/dev_guide/code_exs/dynamic_assets.rst

         </body>
       </html>

 #.
-To create the default iPhone view template, create the file ``views/index.iphone.hb.html`` with the following:
+To create the default iPhone template, create the file ``views/index.iphone.hb.html`` with the following:

    .. code-block:: html